Cuba entry requirements for China passport holders

 Must be valid for the duration of your stay

-Your Chinese passport must be valid for at least the full 90 days you plan to stay in Cuba.
-Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.Required
+Your Chinese passport needs to be valid for your entire stay in Cuba.
+Airlines check this at check-in — if your passport expires before you leave Cuba, you will be denied boarding.Required

 Return or onward ticket